vijayraavi/Cost-Management-Samples/UsageToLogAnalytics/README.md

 3.  ![](media/image6.png)

-4. Get the Connection String of the storage account where the usage data is available.

-5. Open a new browser and go to the KeyVault where you would want to store and create the secrets.
+4. Open a new browser and go to the KeyVault where you would want to store and create the secrets.

-6. Once its created copy the Keyvault url and paste in the localsettings.json file in UCDDToOMSFun project.
+5. Once its created copy the Keyvault url and paste in the localsettings.json file in UsageToOMSFunc project.

-7. Now let's publish the Function App to Azure.
+6. Now let's publish the Function App to Azure.

-8. Open the project in VS2017 and find the UCDDToOMSFunc project.
+7. Open the project in VS2017 and find the UsageToOMSFunc project.

     ![](media/image7.png)

-9. Right click on the project and hit Publish.
+8. Right click on the project and hit Publish.
 We first need to create a profile which has the subscription details, Resource Group, Storage Account and what APP Service Plan you want to use.

    ![](media/image8.png)

-10. Click Create new profile
+10. Click "Create new profile"

 ![](media/image9.png)